kmadac/kmadac.github.io/_posts/2013-12-07-no-proxy-in-requests.md

 category: posts
 ---

 During deployment of Openstack we experienced issues with configuration of proxy settings in our environment.
 To access external sites, we have to user http proxy.
-We have DNS implemented only in Openstack Management network, but users use VPN access from external networks to reach API endpoints by IP addresses from their notebooks or workstations.
+DNS resolution is implemented only in Openstack Management network, but users use VPN access from external networks to reach API endpoints by IP addresses from their notebooks or workstations.

 API endpoints are in network `172.27.8.0/24`.
-We have multiple API endpoint IPs, because we have more clouds (Production, Test), and these IPs could change in the future.
+We have multiple API endpoint IPs, because we have more cloud versions (Production, Test).
+These IPs could change in the future.

 In Linux, we have two variables which we need to setup on machine where we want to have access to APIs addresses and to Internet as well: